-270 See Goshen & Hamdani, Dual Class, supra note23, at 961-74.
+^{277.} See Goshen & Hamdani, Dual Class, supra note 23, at 961-74.

-271 See supra notes 188-89 and accompanying text.
+^{278.} See supra notes 192-93 and accompanying text.

-272 See also Hamermesh, Jacobs & Strine, Jr., supra note 248, at 32n.102 ("Appraising a company sold in a conflicted merger with no market test is difficult enough; judicial pricing of compensation packages plans is unmoored in standards that would make any exercise of discretion reviewable in any coherent and consistent way.").
+^{279.} See Hamermesh, Jacobs & Strine, supra note 254, at 32 n.102 ("Appraising a company sold in a conflicted merger with no market test is difficult enough; judicial pricing of compensation packages plans is unmoored in standards that would make any exercise of discretion reviewable in any coherent and consistent way.").
+In our view, the use of compensation consultants, who have developed metrics for establishing market ranges for compensation, is unlikely to solve this difficulty in the case of. superstar CEOs.
+After all, these CEOs arguably bring unique skills to the table that cannot be compared to industry peers and other "regular" CEOs.